Adrenal Fatigue: How Does Adrenal Fatigue Affect Energy Levels?

 Can improving sleep help with adrenal fatigue?

-Absolutely.
-Better sleep directly supports cortisol regulation and overall resilience.
+Better sleep may support cortisol regulation, recovery, and overall resilience.

 Are adaptogens safe to take daily?

 Many people use adaptogens daily as part of their wellness routine.
-It’s always best to start slowly and check what feels right for your body.
+It’s best to follow product directions and check what feels right for your body.

 What foods support adrenal health?

-Whole foods rich in minerals, protein, and natural carbohydrates can help maintain steady energy and support the stress response.
+Whole foods rich in minerals, protein, fibre, healthy fats, and natural carbohydrates can help maintain steady energy and support the stress response.

 Is adrenal fatigue recognised by doctors?

-It is not a medical diagnosis.
+Adrenal fatigue is not a recognised medical diagnosis.
 However, the symptoms often reflect the body’s response to chronic stress, which many healthcare professionals acknowledge as important to address.